 To report a bias incident or hate crime, please use the BIRT online reporting form.

-Bias is a preconceived, negative attitude about a person or group based on their sex, gender identity, sexual orientation, national origin, race, religion or disability.
+Bias is a preconceived, negative attitude about a person or group based on their sex, gender identity, sexual orientation, national origin, race, religion, socio-economic status, or disability.

 - Hate crimes are criminal offenses committed against a person or group that are motivated in whole or in part, by bias against the person’s or group’s sex, gender identity, sexual orientation, national origin, race, religion, or disability.